chuckcoughlin/bert/docs/toolchain.md

 [toc](#table-of-contents)

 ##### Initial Configuration
 The following sections describe setup of the main processor on the robot, an Odroid-N2+ running Linux, described [here](https://wiki.odroid.com/odroid-n2/odroid-n2).
-The instructions below assume an initial board setup using an eMMC preloaded with Ubuntu Mate 22.04.
+The initial board setup used an eMMC preloaded with Ubuntu Mate 22.04 purchased directly from [HardKernel](https://www.hardkernel.com/product-category/memories.
+Installation was very straightforward.

-The operating system can be purchased directly from [HardKernel](https://www.hardkernel.com/product-category/memories/) preloaded on an eMMC or dowloaded from [here](https://wiki.odroid.com/getting_started/os_installation_guide#operating_systems_we_re_providing) to be flashed using `Etcher` and an eMMC Reader board per instructions [here](https://linuxhint.com/etcher-image-writer-ubuntu-burn-images/).
+Unfortunately during an upgrade to Ubuntu 4.9.1, due to a supposed error in the kernel, we lost our wi-fi driver, effectively isolating the robot system and making it useless.
+To recover, we downloaded the image from [here](https://wiki.odroid.com/getting_started/os_installation_guide#operating_systems_we_re_providing), then flashed using `balenaEtcher` and an eMMC Reader board per instructions [here](https://linuxhint.com/etcher-image-writer-ubuntu-burn-images/).
+The Ubuntu desktop versions with Mate refused to copy to our eMMC (too big?).
+However the Ubuntu 22.04-4.9-minimal-odroid-n2 image flashed successfully.
+The text below describes setup from the minimal configuration.

 The N2 has 4 USB slots that are used for:
  * Keyboard/Mouse